 A great deal can be done.
 For one thing, we’ve got to create new tools for understanding therapy itself.
 Many of the old tools simply don’t work.
 There are certain kinds of suffering that make it quite difficult for some who seek help to tolerate the intense relating (to the therapist) that that help requires.

 There aren’t any “off-the-shelf” tools.
 There should never be.
 While the borderline personality disorder diagnosis comes with its own special problems, it also suffers from the limitations of diagnosis more broadly, namely the absurdity of the idea that we can place individuals into categories that then dictate the process through which they get help.
 The advantage of working in collaborative therapy, particular for those who fall into this borderline-personality-disorder realm, is that the work is constructed piece-by-piece, together by therapist and patient.
 Collaborative therapy can only start with exactly the capacities the patient brings in to the room.
 We look at questions like: What sort of relating works and what sort of relating is too much (or too much right now)?
 How can we construct safety in a way that takes seriously how unsafe so many close encounters have likely been?
-How can we keep both participants sage (therapist and patient) and not resort to blaming and shaming?
+How can we keep both participants safe (therapist and patient) and not resort to blaming and shaming?
 How can we cultivate hope?

 You deserve better treatment for borderline personality disorder